Relational Infrastructure

 What it is

 Remembering the details means treating what people tell you as worth keeping: the interview they were nervous about, the parent in the hospital, their kid's name, the trip they were planning.
-And then, crucially, following up.
-"How did the interview go?" is six words, and it routinely means more to people than anything else said to them that week.
-If your memory is bad, write things down after conversations.
-Nobody is offended by being remembered on purpose.
+And then, crucially, following up on it later.
+"How did the interview go?" is six words, and it routinely means more to people than anything else said to them that week, because it's proof that they stayed on your mind after they walked away.
+If your memory is bad, that's not an excuse, it's a logistics problem: write things down after conversations.
+Nobody has ever been offended to discover they were remembered on purpose.

 Why it matters